jose-angel200090/reto-choucair/README.md

 - **ui**: Contains locators for interacting with the UI.
 - **runners**: Test runners configured for Cucumber.
 - **stepdefinitions**: Cucumber step definitions for linking Gherkin steps to Screenplay actions.
+- **features**: Contains Gherkin feature files that define test scenarios.
+- **files**: Contains any external data files or configurations used during the tests.
+- **serenity.conf**: The configuration file for Serenity BDD.